Archips/boot2root/Walkthrough1.md

 Now that we have a detailed description of the target network, we should look for known vulnerabilities for each service and each version of the service.
 To do so, we can use **exploit-db** and **github**, two useful resources in  infosec.

 - **FTP**:
-	- FTP sends **data unencrypted**.
+	- FTP sends **unencrypted data**.
 If we intercept the network traffic, we can read, modify, or steal files and passwords.
-	- Using **hydra** and knowing a username, we can **brute force** the according password if the password policy is weak.
+	- Using **hydra** and knowing a username, we can **brute force** that password if the password policy is weak.
 	- If the server is **misconfigured**, we can sometimes access some files using the username `anonymous` and a blank password.
 - **SSH**:
 	- Thanks to the [**CVE2018-15473**](https://github.com/Sait-Nuri/CVE-2018-15473) (*# OpenSSH 2.3 < 7.7 - Username Enumeration*), we know that the server gave different response for a valid or an invalid username.
-	- In the same idea as for a ftp server, using **hydra** and knowing a username, we can try to **brute force** the according password.
+	- In the same idea as for a ftp server, using **hydra** and knowing a username, we can try to **brute force** the password.
 - **HTTP/S**:
 	- ***SQL Injection***
 		- Injection allows an attacker to alter backend SQL statement by manipulating the user supplied data.
-It occurs when the user input is not properly sanitized and sent to interpreter as part of command and trick the interpreter into executing unintended commands and gives access to unauthorized data.
+It occurs when the user input is not properly sanitized and sent to the interpreter as part of a command to trick the interpreter into executing unintended commands, which gives access to unauthorized data.
-		- It can lead to multiple implication.
+		- It can lead to multiple implications.
 An attacker can inject malicious content into the vulnerable fields.
 If so, sensitive data like usernames, passwords, etc. can be read from the database.
-More over database data can be modified (insert/update/delete).
+More over, database data can be modified (insert/update/delete).

 	-  ***Cross Site (XSS)***
-		- XSS target scripts embedded in a page that are executed on the client side rather then at the server side.
-It occurs when the application takes untrusted data and send it to the web browser  without proper validation.
+		- XSS target scripts embedded in a page that are executed on the client side rather then on the server side.
+It occurs when the application takes untrusted data and sends it to the web browser without proper validation.
 		- The attacker can use this vulnerability to execute malicious code scripts via the browser.
-Since the latter can't know if the script is trusty or not, it will execute it.
+Since the latter can't know if the script is trustworthy or not, it will execute it.
 The attacker can hijack session cookies, deface the vulnerable website or even redirect the user to an unwanted and malicious sites.

 	-  ***Broken Authentication***
-		- When a user website session is ended, either by logout or browser closed abruptly, the corresponding session cookie and session ID should be invalidated.
-Each session should have a new cookie, indeed cookies contain sensitive data, like username, password, etc..
+		- When a user website session is ended, either by logging out or the browser closing abruptly, the corresponding session cookie and session ID should be invalidated.
+Each session should have a new cookie: indeed, cookies contain sensitive data, like username, password, etc..
 If cookies are not invalidated, the sensitive data will remain on the system.
-		- If an attacker find that kind of vulnerabilities, he could gain access to another user's account, using a brute force attack, the use of weak credentials or a weak session cookies.
+		- If an attacker finds that kind of vulnerability, he could gain access to another user's account, using a brute force attack, the use of weak credentials or a weak session cookies.

 	-  ***Broken Access Control (IDOR)***
-		- Some website's pages should be hidden from regular visitors.
-For instance, only the admin user should have access to a page that access others users.
-In the same idea, user should not have access to the account of other users.
+		- Some websites' pages should be hidden from regular visitors.
+For instance, only the admin user should have access to a page that accesses others users' information.
+In the same idea, a user should not have access to the account of other users.
 If so, it's a broken access control vulnerability.
-A regular user could access sensitive data from other regular users and access unauthorized functionalities.
+A regular user could access sensitive data about other regular users and access unauthorized functionalities.

 	-  ***Security Misconfiguration***
 		- Misconfiguration of permissions on cloud services.